Skip to main content

 Certificate Sign, CRL Sign

-These lines show that the key pair was created to be a CA key pair and that the roles it is meant for are signing certificates and signing Certificate Revocation Lists (CRLs).
+These lines show that the certificate was created to be a CA key pair and that the roles it is meant for are signing certificates and signing Certificate Revocation Lists (CRLs).